 Competitiveness is ingrained in us as humans, and it’s nearly impossible to succeed in life without a little healthy competition.
 However, comparing how your child is progressing versus another can be a toxic habit that will become detrimental to both you and your child.
 While it is usually common with first-time parents, it can sometimes become a lifelong habit that can affect your child’s sense of self and self-esteem.

 When your child is a baby, there are daily changes, developments and milestones in their speech, movement and brain activity.
-Often these daily changes can go unnoticed with you worrying too much about their significant milestones.
+Often these daily changes can go unnoticed without you worrying too much about their significant milestones.
 But then you might be at your mother’s group or the park, and hear that another baby is more advanced or ahead of yours.
 And that gets you thinking…

 On the other hand, you might be the one who is constantly competing with others based on your child’s achievements.
-Once you become aware of it, do your best to try and stop this.
+Once you become aware of it, do your best to try and stop.
 Making your child compete with other children can negatively impact their development and their relationship with others.

 Never let your child know you’re comparing or competing; all they need to know is that you’re supporting their development.
 Competition and comparisons are inherently human, but don’t let them impact your parenting.
 Be proud of your child for exactly who and where they are, and they’ll be better for it!